 If you decide to use solid wood for your new floor, you'll then choose between buying prefinished planks or DIYing the stain and finish.
 While engineered flooring is always sold ready to go, solid hardwood planks can be prefinished with stain and finish already applied, or they may be left unfinished so you can customize your results.

 Buying prefinished planks means you'll know exactly what you're getting, saving you some effort.
-Onsite finishing is cheaper and lets you choose your stain and finish options, letting you customize the final look, but since the finish isn't usually added until you've nailed down the floor and sanded it, you won't know what you're getting until the very end.
+Onsite finishing lets you choose your stain and finish options and lets you customize the final look, but since the finish isn't usually added until you've nailed down the floor and sanded it, you won't know what you're getting until the very end.

 Measure the Flooring Area